Inez-y/user_docs_Inez_Saeyoung/docs/Creation.md

+# Navigating the Terminal (macOS) for Beginners

-## How to Make a File with Command Line
+## How to Create a File with Command Line

 ### Step 1: Introducing File Creation Command